ucsd-ml-arts/ml-art-final-dem_boyz/README.md

   - movie files (uploaded to youtube or vimeo due to github file size limits)
   - audio files
   - ... some other form
+  Movie.mp4, Movie200.mp4 represent produced results (see paper); gifs of images generated are also included

 ## Technical Notes